wonize/biruni/POLICY.md

 ## Code of Conduct

 This project is committed to creating a welcoming and inclusive community for all.
 Please adhere to the Contributor Covenant code of conduct when contributing to Biruni.
 By participating in this project, you agree to uphold the standards outlined in the code of conduct and support a positive, respectful, and collaborative environment.
+Also Convenant [Code of Conduct](./CODE_OF_CONDUCT.md) avaialble

 ## Reporting Guidelines